hanishkvc/prgs-3d-panda3d-fsim/README.rst

 Additionally for each region/terrain, one needs to create the corresponding objects file, which will help place the airports into the 3D scenery.

-NOTE: Airports/etal appear as simple floating boxes (with their ICAO code on one side) above the ground, for now.

 Creating the terrain and related file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~